JenSeReal/otel-getting-started/tutorial/content/labs/use_case_scenarios/_index.md

 # Tracing

-OpenTelemetry allows to export the tracing information to various third-party applications.
+OpenTelemetry allows you to export the tracing information to various third-party applications.
 A popular Open-Source option is a tool called [Jaeger Tracing](https://jaegertracing.io)

 The collector in this environment is configured to export the tracing metrics to the Jaeger instance.

-You can access the Jaeger web UI on the following [link](http://localhost:16686)
+You can access the Jaeger web UI at the following [link](http://localhost:16686)

-After opening the click you will be redirected to the Search page of Jaeger.
-Initially there is no trace information displayed.
+After opening the link, you will be redirected to the Search page of Jaeger.
+Initially, there is no trace information displayed.
 You need to query first.

 The page you should be seeing looks like this:

 {{< figure src="images/jaeger_main.png" width=700 caption="Jaeger main screen" >}}

-On the top left corner there is a drop down list called "Services".
-If you expand it, it will show all services Jaeger has tracing information of.
+In the top left corner, there is a drop-down list called "Services".
+If you expand it, it will show all the services for which Jaeger has tracing information.

 {{< figure src="images/jaeger_services_selection.png" width=300 caption="Jaeger services selection" >}}

 It will show the various services that are currently running in the sample application.
-Pick the "todobackend-springboot" one and it will navigate to a page where the recently collected traces are being listed.
+Pick the "todobackend-springboot" one and it will navigate to a page where the recently collected traces are listed.

 {{< figure src="images/jaeger_traces_recent.png" width=700 caption="Jaeger recent traces" >}}

-The diagram on top displays a distribution of collected traces over the last minutes indicating the amount of invocations with the size of the dot as well as duration on the y-axis.
+The diagram on top displays a distribution of collected traces over the last few minutes, indicating the amount of invocations with the size of the dot as well as duration on the y-axis.

-As the timestamps and duration times vary your screen will look certainly look a bit different from the results being displayed in the screenshots here.
+As the timestamps and duration times vary, your screen will look certainly look a bit different from the results being displayed in the screenshots here.

-You can alter the query parameters on the "Search" panel on the left, but since data collection has just started only the short-term results are most likely meaningful.
+You can alter the query parameters on the "Search" panel on the left, but since data collection has just started, only the short-term results are most likely meaningful.

-On the list of traces identify one which is called `todoui-flask: /add`
+On the list of traces, identify one that is called `todoui-flask: /add`

 {{< figure src="images/jaeger_trace_selection.png" width=700 caption="Individual trace" >}}